Egnodia/QR-Code-Card-Webpage/README-template.md

 ### What I learned

-I learnt that how media queries work and I'm happy :)
+I learnt how media queries work and I'm happy :)

 ### Continued development